gholler/UCI-HAR-dataset/CodeBook.md

  - replace "()" with ""
  - replace "-" with "."
- s- replace "," with "_"
+ - replace "," with "_"
- - replace "(" with "." and ")" with ""

-We remove duplicate columns, obtaining 477 column.
-As we are only interested on 'mean' and 'std' values, we only retain columns that have 'mean' and 'std', ignoring case.
-We finally 90 measurements columns.
+As we are only interested on mean and std variables, we only retain columns that have 'mean()' and 'std()'.
+We finally get 66 measurements columns.

-To uniquely identify each row, we add a sequence column row.id on X_train, y_train and subject_train.
-We merge together y_train and activity_labels on activity.id, and then y_train and X_train on row.id to add activity label to X_train.
+We bind together to X_train the columns of y_train and subject_train to add activity.id and subject.id to each row.
+We then join X_train and activity_labels on activitiy.id to get the activity label.
-We add a column type that is repeatedly filled with 'train' for X_train.
-We reorganise data a bit to have all factor columns on the left, starting with type, and all measurements on the right.

-We do the same with test sets, and merge X_train and Y_train in a 10299 rows long and 90 columns wide measures dataset.
+We do the same with test sets, and merge X_train and Y_train in a 10299 rows long and 68 columns wide measures dataset.

 We finally compute the mean of each measurement grouping by activity and subject to obtain the summary_measures.txt dataset that summarizes the previous dataset.